qb-creates/pov-led-clock/README.md

 |<a href="https://www.amazon.com/Adapter-Regulated-Switching-Interchangeable-Equipment/dp/B0BFPXZ7S1/ref=sr_1_3_sspa?crid=396GU23EXCZA8&keywords=9v+power+supply&qid=1697854150&sprefix=9v+power%2Caps%2C93&sr=8-3-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1">9V 1A Power Supply</a>| x1 |
 |<a href="https://www.adafruit.com/product/1407">5V 200mA Inductive Charging Set </a>| x1 |

-## 4. Clock Circuit <a name="clockcircuit"></a>
+## 3. Clock Circuit <a name="clockcircuit"></a>
- This circuit will project the image of an anolog clock using the idea of POV (Persistence of Vision).
+ This circuit projects the image of an anolog clock using of Persistence of Vision.
  The circuit is mounted to a brushless motor and will project the image of the clock everytime the motor completes a full rotation.
-An IR Detector connected to External Interrupt 0 is used to notify the circuit that a full rotation of the motor has occured.
-This will let the circuit know that it is back at its home position.
+An IR Detector connected to External Interrupt 0 is used to notify the circuit that a full rotation of the motor has occured and that it is back at it's starting position.
  A 2 second CTC timer is used to add one second to the clock on each CTC compare interrupt.
-This interrupt will be triggered every 1 second.
+This interrupt is triggered every 1 second.
 Two 16 channel LED drivers are used to drive the LEDs.
 Communication with the LED drivers is done using the SPI protocol.
 <div align="center">
     <img src = "images/led-circuit-front.JPEG" width = "206" height = "275" style="padding: 0; margin: 0;">
     <img src = "images/led-circuit-back.JPEG" width = "206" height = "275" style="padding: 0; margin: 0;">